-Where consname is eight characters long, left justified and padded with zeros.
-It begins with CAZ followed by the Application Performance Analyzer started task ID and ends with zeros.
-For example, if the Application Performance Analyzer started task ID is CZ12, consname would be CAZCZ120.
+The consname is eight characters long, in the format CAZstcidX, where CAZ is the prefix, stcid is the Application Performance Analyzer started task ID, and X is an alpha-numeric suffix that is assigned sequentially from 0-9 or A-Z to each APA instance in a Sysplex group (allowing for up to 36 APA instances in a Sysplex group).
+For example, if the Application Performance Analyzer started task ID is CAZO, consname would be CAZCAZOO.
 The user ID associated with the Application Performance Analyzer started task must have READ access to this profile.